 Rheinfels Castle sits watch over the town of St. Goar and is one of the largest castles of the middle Rhine, so if you are on a river cruise, rest assured, you won’t miss it.

-Built in the 13th century to protect the St. Goar tax collectors, Rheinfels quickly became one of the best castles of the Rhine Valley.
+Built in the 13th century to protect the St. Goar tax collectors, Rheinfels quickly became one of the best castles in the Rhine Valley.

-A long-standing history, Rheinfels Castle was one of the only castles on the left bank of the Rhine River to withstand the attacks from King Louis XIV, making it one of the famous castles along the Rhine River.
+With a long-standing history, Rheinfels Castle was one of the only castles on the left bank of the Rhine River to withstand the attacks from King Louis XIV, making it one of the most famous castles along the Rhine River.

 Today, visitors can immerse themselves in medieval ages history by touring the many towers, halls, and passageways that intertwine to make up Rheinfels castle.

 Adding Rheinfels Castle to your list of Rhine River Castles to visit is a must!
-As we said, this is one of the best castles to get a true feel for the medieval time period in this region.
+As we said, this is one of the best castles to get an authentic feel for the medieval period in this region.

 Schonburg Castle, Oberwesel

-The charming middle Rhine River town of Oberwesel is overlooked by Schonburg Castle.
+Schomburg Castle overlooks the charming middle Rhine River town of Oberwesel.

-Schonburg Castle was built in the 12th century for the Dukes of Schonburg, the ruling family of Oberwesel at this time.
+Schonburg Castle was built in the 12th century for the Dukes of Schonburg, the ruling family of Oberwesel.

-After the family died out with their last heir, the castle was burned down in the 17th century by French soldiers and sat in ruin for over 200 years.
+After the family died out with their last heir, French soldiers burned the castle in the 17th century, and it sat in ruin for over 200 years.

 This castle was purchased by the Rhinelander family in the late 19th century and restored.

-Schonburg Castle is now a castle hotel that boasts 27 rooms along with a prison tower and a library!
+Schonburg Castle is now a castle hotel with 27 rooms, a prison tower, and a library!

 Pfalzgrafenstein Castle, Kaub